-At the The Low Vision Center at Family Eyecare Center of Optometry, we see many patients with this eye disease from all over the Los Angeles, Westchester, El Segundo, and Playa Del Rey areas.
+At the The Low Vision Center at Family Eyecare Center of Optometry, we see many patients with this eye disease from all over the Los Angeles, Westchester, Inglewood, and Playa Del Rey areas.
 Our office has the most advanced tools at our disposal to not only diagnose your condition but to maximize your vision and help you live your life the way you want to, even with vision loss.

 How a Low Vision Doctor Can Help with Optic Atrophy

 Dr. Harold Ashcraft will work with you to understand your personal lifestyle, vision goals, and what’s most important to YOU.
 Using a combination of low vision glasses and aids, our low vision doctor can help enhance your remaining vision, even if you have vision loss from Optic Atrophy.